Hélder (footballer, born 1971): Coaching career

 Cristóvão began working as a manager in the summer of 2009, precisely with his first club Estoril (in the Segunda Liga).
 On 28 September, merely two months after being appointed, he was fired.

 On 3 July 2013, Cristóvão returned to Benfica as manager of the reserve team, replacing Luís Norton de Matos.
 In the 2014–15 season, he led them to their second best position in the second tier, a sixth place (fifth in 2013–14), as the highest scoring team with 81 goals.

-Benfica B only managed to stave off relegation in the 2015–16 campaign in the last matchday, defeating S.C.
-Freamunde 5–0 at home and also benefitting from a 1–1 draw between C.D.
-Mafra and C.D.
-Aves.
-Cristóvão's team collected more losses (21) than wins (15), conceding 64 times whilst scoring 59; additionally, on 15 March 2016, he was suspended for 30 days after being sent off against S.C.
-Covilhã, which ended with a 2–2 home draw.
+Benfica B only managed to stave off relegation in the 2015–16 campaign in the last matchday, defeating Freamunde 5–0 at home and also benefitting from a 1–1 draw between Mafra and Aves.
+Cristóvão's team collected more losses (21) than wins (15), conceding 64 times whilst scoring 59; additionally, on 15 March 2016, he was suspended for 30 days after being sent off against Covilhã, which ended with a 2–2 home draw.

 On 5 April 2018, Cristóvão announced he would leave Benfica at the end of the season.
-In August that year, he was hired as director of football and academy director at Al Nassr FC in the Saudi Professional League.
+In August that year, he was hired as director of football and academy director at Al Nassr in the Saudi Professional League.
 He became caretaker manager in November after the exit of José Daniel Carreño, and relinquished that role when compatriot Rui Vitória was appointed the following January.
-Three months later, he was given a new job in the same league at Ettifaq FC who had two games remaining to avoid relegation, which was finally achieved.
+Three months later, he was given a new job in the same league at Al-Ettifaq who had two games remaining to avoid relegation, which was finally achieved.

-Cristóvão was named manager of FC DAC 1904 Dunajská Streda on 6 January 2020, taking charge of the third-placed team of the Slovak Super Liga on a deal until 31 May.
+Cristóvão was named manager of Dunajská Streda on 6 January 2020, taking charge of the third-placed team of the Slovak Super Liga on a deal until 31 May.
 On 15 May, however, the club decided not to renew his contract.

-On 7 June 2021, Cristóvão was appointed at newly promoted Al-Hazem F.C. in the Saudi top division.
+On 7 June 2021, Cristóvão was appointed at newly promoted Al-Hazem in the Saudi top division.
 He was removed from the bottom-placed side on 27 November and replaced by Constantin Gâlcă.

-Cristóvão was hired by Ismaily SC, placed last in the Egyptian Premier League, on 13 September 2022.
+Cristóvão was hired by Ismaily, placed last in the Egyptian Premier League, on 13 September 2022.
 His contract was terminated hours later, allegedly due to misinformation presented on his curriculum vitae by his agent.

+On 30 January 2023, Hélder returned to his country's second tier, replacing Filó at 12th-placed Penafiel.
+Having finished the season in the same position, he signed for another year.